Faculty

 Dr. Vrinda Kadiyali is a leading scholar in marketing, economics and strategy.
 Her research uses text and image analysis to answer questions of interest to managers and public policymakers.
 She has numerous publications in the top disciplinary journals, including Marketing Science, Management Science, Rand Journal of Economics and Journal of Econometrics.
 She has served on editorial boards and refereed for several leading marketing and economics journals and organizations.

-Kadiyali recently served as associate dean for academic affairs at Johnson, and associate dean for the Cornell-Tsinghua dual-degree program at Cornell.
+Kadiyali recently served as associate dean for academic affairs at the SC Johnson Graduate School of Management and associate dean for the Cornell-Tsinghua dual-degree program at Cornell.
 She is currently the director of graduate studies for the field of management.

 Elizabeth A. “Beta” Mannix, PhD